christopherkuemmel/jupyterhubdocker/README.md

   * `-d`: will start the system in detached mode, so you can safely close the terminal session
 * `docker-compose down`: will shutdown the hub, but not all other active notebook containers!
 If there are some running after you shutdown the system, you manually have to stop and remove them.

+### Data Persistance

+Foreach Notebook/ User a docker volume will be created which will backup all the scripts from the user.
+In case a container will be destroyed, the scripts will be backed up.
+However, if you want to remove a user, make sure to delete the associated docker volume.

+1. `docker volume rm jupyter-user-{USERNAME}`

 ## References